About LGLCI

 Our Story

-The Louisiana Grazing Lands Conservation Initiative (LGLCI) is a consortium of individuals and organizations working together to maintain and improve the management of health of Louisiana’s grazing lands since 1997.
-LGLCI seeks to promote ecologically and economically sound management of grazing lands for all their adapted uses and multiple benefits to the environment and society, through voluntary technical assistance and education.
-We help Louisiana landowners implement conservation practices on grazing lands that will benefit soil, water, air, plants, and animals.
+The Louisiana Grazing Lands Conservation Initiative (LGLCI) is a consortium of individuals and organizations that have been working together to maintain and enhance the management and health of Louisiana’s grazing lands since 1997.
+LGLCI seeks to promote ecologically and economically sound management of Louisiana's grazing lands for all their adapted uses and multiple benefits to the environment and society, through education, voluntary technical assistance, and networking.
+We help Louisiana landowners learn about and implement conservation practices on grazing lands that will benefit soil, water, air, plants, animals, and the producers' bottom dollar.

 Our Board